Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 * [6.
 Community](#6-community)

 # 1. Introduction
-**Welcome!** First off, thank you for contributing to the further development of Red.
+**Welcome!** First off, thank you for contributing to the further development of Blue.
 We're always looking for new ways to improve our project and we appreciate any help you can give us.

 ### 1.1 Why do these guidelines exist?
-Red is an open source project.
-This means that each and every one of the developers and contributors who have helped make Red what it is today have done so by volunteering their time and effort.
+Blue is an open source project.
+This means that each and every one of the developers and contributors who have helped make Blue what it is today have done so by volunteering their time and effort.
 It takes a lot of time to coordinate and organize issues and new features and to review and test pull requests.
 By following these guidelines you will help the developers streamline the contribution process and save them time.
 In doing so we hope to get back to each and every issue and pull request in a timely manner.

 ### 1.2 What kinds of contributions are we looking for?
 We love receiving contributions from our community.
 Any assistance you can provide with regards to bug fixes, feature enhancements, and documentation is more than welcome.